Introduction

 Using Concatenated Published Parameters

 An issue with the WHERE clause parameter (and similar parameters) is that it can be difficult to get user input and apply it to the clause.
-Publishing the parameters is not helpful since the user would have to enter the full clause (<field> = <value>).
-Often only the <value> part is required as input.
+Publishing the parameters is not helpful, as the user would still have to enter the full clause (<field> = <value>).
+Often, only the <value> part is required as input.
 A concatenated parameter is useful in these scenarios.
-It is a parameter that is built of a constant string (<field>) and a user-defined value (<value>).
+It is a parameter composed of a constant string (<field>) and a user-defined value (<value>).

 1. Add a Published Parameter

-From the Navigator pane, right-click on "User Parameters" and choose Create User Parameter.
+From the Navigator pane, right-click on "User Parameters" and choose Manage User Parameter.

-Set the Value to "NeighborhoodName" = $(NeighborhoodName).
-This parameter makes reference to the published parameter previously created called NeighborhoodName.
+"NeighborhoodName" = $(NeighborhoodName)- This parameter refers to the previously created published parameter, NeighborhoodName.

 3. Run the Workspace using Run with Prompt

-Set the workspace to Run with Prompt and Redirect to FME Data Inspector from the Run and Writer menus respectively.
+Before running the workspace, ensure that Enable Feature Caching, Prompt for User Parameters, and Redirect Writers to Data Inspection are enabled.
 This will prompt the user to enter a neighborhood name and then display the output in the Inspector.
 Selecting the redirect option is useful to display outputs before writing to the Writer, especially when writing to a database.

 Run the workspace.
 When prompted, enter a valid NeighborhoodName ('Downtown', 'West End', 'Kitsilano', 'Mount Pleasant', 'Strathcona', or 'Fairview') into the field provided.
 Note that single quotation marks indicate an attribute/string value and are required for attribute values.